 Most of us know the antioxidant power of beta carotene that carrots pack, which nourishes the liver, purifies the blood and helps to fight free radical damage that can cause disease.
 But they also contain something called falcarinol which research has shown to inhibit the growth of cancer cells.
 Carrots are also alkaline food.

 Reasonably priced, you can buy organic carrots in bulk and juice them at home.
-Try my ABC anti-inflammatory juice or Bolthouse Farms makes 100% organic carrot juice at many grocery stores, or Trader Joe’s carries their brand, and both are delicious!
+Try my ABC anti-inflammatory juice, or you can find Bolthouse Farms 100% organic carrot juice at many grocery stores, or Trader Joe’s carries their brand, and both are delicious!

 It helps your body absorb the carotenoids in carrot juice better if you eat some healthy fat with it.
 Taking flax oil at the same time is a great way to do this, eating some nuts with it or drinking it with your meal.

 Here are just a few testimonials of people who used carrot juice to combat cancer (keep in mind at this point they are juicing and drinking 5 lbs of carrots a day).
 Less is needed for prevention.

 Flaxseed is an abundant source of omega-3 fatty acids, lignans, soluble and insoluble fiber.
 The omega-3 fatty acid ALA has been shown to inhibit tumor incidence and growth.

 Lignans in particular deserve attention, especially in the area of estrogen dependent cancers where studies have shown them to block enzymes that are involved in hormone metabolism, slowing the growth and spread of tumor cells.